menacit/practical_cryptography_course/resources/labs/x509_tls/README.md

 - Generate and sign a "server certificate" for the web server
 - Generate and sign a "client certificate" for the client script
 - Configure web server to support HTTPS, trust the CA and require client certificate authentication
-- Configure client script to use HTTPS and authenticate using the client certificate
+- Configure client script to use HTTPS, trust the CA and authenticate using the client certificate

 ### Meritorious ("VG")
 - Generate and configure usage of a certificate revocation list for the client/server
 - Configure client and server to enforce usage of TLS version 1.2 or later
-- Configure web server to log which client certificate is used to request resources
+- Configure web server to log which client certificate ("CN") is used to request resources

 ## Lab report/documentation